Home » blog » Romantic Living 101: Introducing How to Live a More Romantic Life

 Another definition from Merriam-Webster describes romantic as “marked by the imaginative or emotional appeal of what is heroic, adventurous, remote, mysterious, or idealized.”

 Now, when we say “idealized” or “romanticized,” we do not see it negatively.
-Rather, we see finding beauty in the world, no matter how hard life gets, as an optimistic way of dealing with adversity.
+Instead, we see finding beauty in the world, no matter how hard life gets, as an optimistic way of dealing with adversity.

 Rose Tyler in Doctor Who says: